 psoriatic lesional epidermis, TSS enrichments were very low, particularly for the ATAC 2 protocol, and in all the instances under the acceptable cut-off in the two cell systems (Figure 1.11 c and Figure A.2).

 Further optimisation of Fast-ATAC was performed modifying the original concentration of the NP-40 detergent and the Tn5 enzyme (Table 1.3).
-Library QC using tapestation profiles to assess the DNA fragment size distributions failed to show the nucleosome pattern profile expected in ATAC, thus not proceeding for NGS (Figure A.3).
+Library QC using tapestation profiles to assess the DNA fragment size distributions failed to show the nucleosome pattern profile expected in ATAC, thus these samples did not proceed to NGS (Figure A.3).

 Towards the end of experimental work for this project, a new protocol known as Omni-ATAC was published (Corces2017).
 Omni-ATAC was a protocol suitable for every cell type, in contrast to ATAC 1 and Fast-ATAC optimised for hematopoietic cells (Buenrostro2013; Corces2016).
 Performance of this protocol in 50,000 viable NHEKs in suspension yielded the expected fragment size distribution for sequenced fragments, with the greatest abundance for NFR followed by mono and di-nucleosome fragments (Figure 1.11 b).
 Moreover, high TSS enrichment values (approximately 20 fold) were observed for the two replicates (Figure 1.11 c).
 When performing overlap between the Omni-ATAC